sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

-# Fev 20 2017 ---> (Supernova Alpha1)
+# Feb 20 2017 ---> (Supernova Alpha1)

-Fifth meeting :Updates on project and priorirtes
+Fifth meeting in series : Updates on project and priorirtes

 ___